 - Could the context of the information disclose data about an individual by default?

-You can find out more about the Data Protection Act on the Information Commissioner's website.
+You can find out more about GDPR and the Data Protection Act on the Information Commissioner's website.